SFAI Kennedy Cup

-The SFAI Kennedy Cup also known as the SFAI Umbro Kennedy Cup or just the Kennedy Cup, is an underage association football tournament organized by the Schoolboy's Football Association of Ireland annually for representative boy's under-14 league teams across the Republic of Ireland, as well as Northern Ireland.
+The SFAI Kennedy Cup also known as the SFAI Umbro Kennedy Cup or just the Kennedy Cup, is an underage association football tournament organised by the Schoolboys/girls Football Association of Ireland annually for representative boy's under-14 league teams across the Republic of Ireland, as well as Northern Ireland.
 It is currently sponsored by Umbro and has previously been sponsored by New Balance.

 Format

+Unlike other SFAI national competitions, such as the U12, U14 and U16 National Cups, which feature club teams, the Kennedy Cup features teams representing the leagues in which the players compete.
 The competition typically consists of 32 representative league teams, each selecting 20 players, split into 8 groups of 4 teams, with seeding being decided based on the team's finish the year before.
 The winner's of each group progress into the Cup quarter-finals, the second-place team goes into the same stage of the Bowl competition, as well as the third-place into the Shield, and the fourth place team enters into the Trophy.
 The losing quarter-finalists of the Cup path are also placed into a Plate competition, with the 4 losing quarter-finalists playing for 5-8th place as well as the Plate.
 Placement matches are played to determine each position for losing quarter and semi-finalists of every other path.

 This format has been used since the 1991 edition, with the exception of 2021, with the previous format being straight knockout.
 Games are played over two halves of 30 minutes, for a total of 60 minutes, with games in the knockout phase going straight to penalties, with the exception of the final, where games go to extra-time before penalties.

 The tournament is usually hosted over 5 or 6 days in June and since 1993, has been hosted in the University of Limerick.